sxccxs/robot_server/README.md

 ## Server optimization

 The server optimizes the protocol by not waiting for the completion of a message that is obviously bad.
 For example, when prompted for authentication, the robot sends only the username portion of the message.
 For example, the server receives 22 characters of the username, but still has not received the `CMD_POSTFIX` termination sequence.
-Since the maximum message length is 20 characters (with `CMD_POSTFIX`), it is clear that the received message cannot be valid.
+Since the maximum message length is 20 characters (with default `CMD_POSTFIX`), it is clear that the received message cannot be valid.
 The server therefore responds by not waiting for the rest of the message, but sends a `SERVER_SYNTAX_ERROR` message and terminates the connection.
 In principle, it should do the same when retrieving a secret message.

 ## Example of the communication